 The good news is that if you never had chickenpox, you probably don’t need to worry too much about shingles.
 But if you have, there’s a 10 to 20 percent chance that you may develop the small, itchy, fluid-filled blisters that occur when the same virus that causes chickenpox is reactivated.
 This virus, varicella-zoster, can lie dormant in the nervous system of the body for several decades.
 People over 60 are at the greatest risk, in part because of the decreased immunity that can happen with age.
-An increase in physical and emotional stress can also lead to shingles, as can direct contact with someone who has open shingles blisters: in this instance even people who have not had chickenpox can be affected as they can develop chickenpox, and in turn, shingles.
+An increase in physical and emotional stress can also lead to shingles felt to be due to weakening the body’s immune defenses.
+Direct contact with someone who has open shingles blisters can also be a cause: in this instance even people who have not had chickenpox can be affected as they can develop chickenpox, and in turn, shingles.

 While shingles itself is more of a discomfort than anything, it can lead to more serious complications, so it’s important to see a doctor for treatment, especially if there are any lesions near the eyes or nose.
 Anyone with immune-deficient conditions or on immune-modulating drugs should be extra cautious and avoid people with open wounds and scabs from shingles.